willkill07/AdventOfCode2021/README.md

 cmake --build build --parallel
 ```

-If you don't just use the Makefile generator:
+If you don't, just use the Makefile generator:

 ```
 cmake -B build -DCMAKE_BUILD_TYPE=Release